xbot/xbot.github.com/content/posts/2013-07-01-get-position-in-qtablewidget-for-changed-cellwidgets.md

 ---
 layout: post
-title: "PySide: How to Get the Position of a Widget-Value-Changed Cell in QTableWidget"
+title: 'PySide: How to Get the Position of a Widget-Value-Changed Cell in QTableWidget'
 slug: get position in qtablewidget for changed cellwidgets
 date: 2013-07-01 00:57:00
 comments: true
-categories:
-- 计算机
 tags:
 - Python
 - PySide
 - 编程
+- 计算机
 ---
 Assume we have created an instance of QTableWidget, in which cells are filled with widgets like QComboBox, QCheckBox, etc. When values are changed, we need to get the row and column indexes of the cells.
 But the QTableWidget.cellChanged() and QTableWidget.itemChanged() signals are only effective for cells containing QTableWidgetItem instances, for those in which widgets are filled in with QTableWidget.setCellWidget(), this doesn't work.